BorjaAres/calculatePriceAndGST/README.md

    It is also updated in the HTML elements with IDs `myDiv1` and `myDiv2`.

 Feel free to modify the inputs and experiment with different price and GST values!

+## Deployed Application

+You can access the deployed application for this program [here](https://calculatepricegst.netlify.app/).
+Visit the link to try it out without having to run the code locally.